 My Research

-Games, Play and Public Space
+Games, Play and Place

 I’ve also co-edited a book and journal special issue and produced a report examining games and play in urban policy.
-In 2022 I worked as an embedded ethnographer at RMIT’s Play About Place project.

-Public Libraries
+Libraries

 This is the focus of my second book, Public Libraries in the Smart City, co-written with Danielle Wyatt.

-Photo: Tianjin Binhai Library, China
+Tianjin Binhai Library, China

-My latest book is The Library as Playground: How Games and Play are Reshaping Public Culture.
+Our latest book is The Library as Playground: How Games and Play are Reshaping Public Culture.

-Photo: Oodi Central Library, Helsinki by Risto Rimppi
+Oodi Central Library, Helsinki (Photo by Risto Rimppi)

 Universities

-Image: The University of al-Qarawiyyin in Fez, Morocco (licenced from Adobe Stock)
+The University of al-Qarawiyyin in Fez, Morocco (licenced from Adobe Stock)

 Open Data